Trees in Ireland have always been closely associated with our rich history and ancient mythology.

-The Celts worshipped trees and considered them to be sacred and pivotal to the functioning of their society.
+The Celts actually worshipped trees.
+They considered trees to be sacred.
+Trees brought them closer to nature and were important symbols in the functioning of their society.

-As well as this, there was the very strong belief that the Gods used trees to communicate to the Celts.
-It was said that trees acted as a kind of link between this world and the next.
+They also held a strong belief that the Gods used trees to communicate to people.
+They looked on trees as a link between this world and the next.

 Ogham - The Tree Alphabet

-Trees were of such significance to the Celts that they used them as the basis for their language and alphabet.
+Trees were so important to the Celts that they used them as the basis for their language and alphabet.

-The Ogham Alphabet was an early medieval alphabet used to write the oldest form of the Irish language, beginning sometime in the 4th century.
+The Ogham Alphabet was used to write the oldest form of the Irish language, beginning sometime in the 4th century.

-Also known as the Tree Alphabet, Ogham was read from right to left and from the bottom up.
+Ogham was read from right to left and from the bottom up.
+It is known as the Tree Alphabet.

 Ancient Irish Trees in Celtic Mythology

-The following is a list of some native Irish trees which featured prominently in Celtic society and the specific capabilities they were believed to possess.
+The following is a list of some native Irish trees which were extremely important in Celtic society.
+You will also find the specific gifts they were believed to possess.

 The Oak Tree